hazelmeow/runway/README.md

 The local state file should not be checked in to version control.
 The Roblox state file is useful for skipping uploading assets to Roblox that haven't changed.

+Local syncs will also create a `.runway` directory with copies of locally synced assets.
+This folder should not be checked in and can be safely deleted at any time.

 ### Global options

 * `-h`, `--help`, `-V`, `--version`